 - Communications – Ensure you’re informing and updating the right people at the right time through the right channel

 4. Monitoring & Controlling: Keeping a project on track

 This is where it can get tough.
-In parallel with executing the project, as a project manager, you report performance, and monitor and control the project.
-That means monitoring the project to ensure the project is going according to plan, and if it isn’t, controlling it by working out solutions to get it back on track.
+In parallel with the project execution, as a project manager, you report performance, and monitor and control the project.
+That means monitoring the project life to ensure the project is going according to plan, and if it isn’t, controlling it by working out solutions to get it back on track.

 First, that means ensuring you capture the data (usually derived from timesheets and tasks completed) to track progress effectively against the original plan.
 Secondly, it means taking the data and comparing the task completion, budget spend and timeline allocated in the original plan.
 By comparing the plan against actuals you can establish whether or not you’re hitting the objectives for timeline, cost, quality and success metrics.